kolov/formi/README.md

 // )
 ```

-The lens takes into account the multiplicity:
+Seting and reading may fail because of the schema multiplicity:

 ```scala
 for {